pydio/pydio-doc-admin-guide/6_pydio_advanced_configuration/4_setup_webdav_server_access.md

 #### _Pydio configuration_

 The WebDAV configurations are configurable directly via the GUI (for v4 and later).
-You’ll find them in the Settings section, under Global Configurations > Core Configs > Pydio Core, there is a “WebDAV Server” header.
+You’ll find them in the Settings section, under Application Parameters > Application Core, there is a “WebDAV Server” header.

 [:image-popup:6_advanced_configuration/webdav_configuration.png]